lbarreraabarca/neuralworks-challenge/README.md

 ## Getting started
 ### Preprocessing
 I've developed a simple component for processing `trips.csv` file.
 The target was could transforming csv file to `INSERT` SQL statements.
-This one I make in `data/getSQLStatement.py` pipeline.
+This one I make in [data/getSQLStatement.py](https://github.com/lbarreraabarca/neuralworks-challenge/blob/main/data/getSQLStatement.py) pipeline.
 If you want to run this pipeline using the following command:

 ```bash
 python data/getSQLStatement.py
 ```

 ### Prepare environment
 You need to create a database.
 Therefore, we'll docker for create a container that has a Postgres database.
-It's therefore you must run te following command:
+It's therefore you must run te following command [database/run.sh](https://github.com/lbarreraabarca/neuralworks-challenge/blob/main/database/run.sh):

 ```bash
 bash database/run.sh